 At the consideration stage, your goal is to motivate prospective users to sign up and try out your product by conveying relevant value propositions in a clear and appealing manner.
 At this point, your customer experience is only just beginning, and it's critical to start your relationship on the right foot.

 The Identify Signup Barriers study consists of a metric that measures intent to signup followed by an open-ended question to identify barriers that could prevent visitors from moving forward.

 Target visitors on your homepage or marketing site who have not yet created accounts.

 The onboarding stage is among the most critical moments in the customer journey.
 You've sparked users' interest and now you need to make the process of getting started as simple as possible and quickly deliver to keep users engaged.
-At this stage, we recommend continuously measuring the experience via 2 surveys:
+At this stage, we recommend continuously measuring the experience via 2 studies:

 - Improve the Onboarding Experience

 - Reduce Onboarding Drop-off

 Does your product offer a trial period rather than a free version?
 If so, you should use the similar Improve the Trial Experience and Improve Trial-to-Subscription Conversion studies for this stage instead.
 These studies are nearly identical to those displayed below with slight wording adjustments to reflect the trial experience.

 The Improve the Onboarding Experience study consists of a metric that measures the overall onboarding experience followed by an open-ended question to identify opportunities to improve.